Removal or encapsulation? Start with the condition, not the price

 What the work looks like

-- Controlled cleaning of the sheets, with no uncontrolled jet washing or dry abrasion
+- Controlled cleaning of the sheets.
+No uncontrolled jet washing or dry abrasion.

-- Repairs to fixings and flashings, and replacement of isolated failed sheets
+- Repairs to fixings and flashings, and we’ll replace any isolated sheets that have completely failed.

-- A coating system specified for asbestos cement substrates, sealing the surface
+- A coating system specifically for asbestos cement.
+It seals the surface properly.

-- Records you can file with your asbestos register and management plan
+- You get all the records you need for your asbestos register and management plan.

-Most encapsulation programmes run with the building still occupied.
-There is no strip-out, no full-roof asbestos disposal and far less programme risk than a re-sheet, which is why it suits working units and farms that cannot simply close.
+Most of our encapsulation jobs happen while the building is still being used.
+There’s no big strip-out, no need for full-roof asbestos disposal, and far less risk than a re-sheet.
+That’s why it works well for busy units and farms that can’t just shut down.

 When we will tell you to remove instead

-Some roofs are past saving, and we say so.
-Sheets that are friable, delaminating, soft underfoot or extensively cracked cannot be made safe with a coating; sealing them would only disguise a failing material.
-In that situation the correct route is removal by a licensed asbestos contractor and a new roof, and our survey report will tell you that in plain terms.
-We would rather lose the job than coat a roof that should come off.
-If you are facing this decision on a building in or around Leeds, book the survey first and let the condition of the roof make the call.
+Some roofs are just too far gone, and we’ll tell you straight.
+If the sheets are friable, delaminating, soft to walk on, or extensively cracked, a coating won’t make them safe.
+Sealing them would just hide a material that’s failing.
+In that situation, the right thing to do is full removal by a licensed asbestos contractor and a new roof.
+Our survey report will tell you that in plain English.
+We’d rather walk away from a job than coat a roof that should come off.
+If you’re facing this decision for a building in or around Leeds, get the survey done first.
+Let the roof tell us what it needs.